JagtapSagar/Vehicle-Control/README.md

 <p align="center"><img src="https://latex.codecogs.com/gif.latex?\bg_white&space;u(t)&space;=&space;K_pe(t)&space;&plus;&space;K_i\int&space;e(t)&space;\text{d}t&space;&plus;&space;K_d\frac{\text{d}e}{\text{d}t}" title="u(t) = K_pe(t) + K_i\int e(t) \text{d}t + K_d\frac{\text{d}e}{\text{d}t}"></p>

-Where,
+Were,
 - u(t) - Controller effort (Acceleration output)
 - e(t) - Error value
 - K<sub>p</sub> - Proportional gain
 - K<sub>i</sub> - Integral gain
 - K<sub>d</sub> - Derivative gain

-A low level controller converts the acceleration output to throttle and brake commands.
+A low-level controller converts the acceleration output to throttle and brake commands.
 In this case, for simplicity positive acceleration will be throttle and negative outputs will correspond to brake.

 ## Lateral Control

-A leteral controller is used by the vehicle to track the vehicles desired path.
+A lateral controller is used by the vehicle to track the vehicles desired path.
 The two main goals of this controller are: </br>
-* Heading path alignment
+* Heading path alignment.
-* Elimination of offset to path
+* Elimination of offset to path.

 In this project a Stanley Controller was implemented, which is a geometric control design ,i.e., it relies on the geometry and coordinates of the desired path and the kinematic model of the vehicle.